-Objective: The goal of this course is to develop survival skills and level of confidence without a weapon.
-This is a course designed with the civilian state of mind.
-The participant of this course should gain tremendous confidence and skill with a weapon.
-Israeli techniques such as cornering, firing from various covers and room entries will be covered extensively.
+The goal of this course is to develop survival skills and level of confidence without a weapon.
+Therefore, this is a course for the civilian mindset.
+Finally, the participant in this course should gain tremendous confidence and survival skills without a weapon.

-Course Length: 2 Days / approximately 16 plus hours with optional of a third day for unarmed security officers professional combat.
+2 Days / approximately 16 plus hours with optional of a third day for unarmed security officers to do the professional unarmed combat.

-- Learn the difference between Active Shooting Incident (ASI) and a terrorist attack
+- Difference between an Active Shooting Incident (ASI) and a terrorist attack

-- Define Toxic Culture, Mental Health, and the Media’s role
+- Toxic Culture, Mental Health, and the Media’s role

-- Review real active shooting incidents and analyze specific examples
+- Real active shooting incidents and specific examples

 - Communicate with 911 and React to Law Enforcement arrival